Russell Branyan: Cleveland Indians

 Branyan began his professional career with the rookie-level Burlington Indians of the Appalachian League in 1994.
 He batted .211 with 10 doubles, five home runs and 13 RBIs in 55 games.
 The next two seasons, 1995 and 1996, Branyan played with the Class-A Columbus RedStixx of the South Atlantic League.
 He was named the South Atlantic League Most Valuable Player in 1996 after he set a league record for most home runs in a single season, with 40.
 The previous record was held by Mike Simms who hit 39 home runs in 1987.
 He was second in home runs and ninth in RBIs (with 106) in all of minor league baseball in 1996.
 He was named the Indians' 1996 Minor League Player of the Year (receiving the Lou Boudreau Award).

 In 1997, with both the Class-A Advanced Kinston Indians and the Double-A Akron Aeros, he led all minor league baseball in home runs with 39.
 In 1998 a strained tendon in his right wrist kept him on the disabled list for most of the season.
 In 1999 for the Triple-A Buffalo Bisons of the International League, he batted .208 and hit 30 home runs.

 Branyan was first called up to the Cleveland Indians in 1998.
 In his major league debut on September 26, 1998, Branyan went 0-for-4.
 The next season, 1999, Branyan played 11 games with Cleveland, batting .211 with one home run and six RBIs.
-Branyan got his first hit (also his first home run) on July 23, 1999, off of David Cone, a pitcher for the New York Yankees.
+Branyan got his first hit (also his first home run) on July 23, 1999, off David Cone, a pitcher for the New York Yankees.
 In 2000, Branyan continued his struggles, hitting .238 with 16 homers.
 After the 1999 season, Baseball America named Branyan as the Indians top prospect.
 His home-run prowess caused USA Today to compare him with Mark McGwire.
 On June 1, 2000, he hit two home runs in one game, the first two home run game of his career.
 In 2001, an injury to Travis Fryman moved Branyan to third for a good part of the season.
 He again had a poor average, batting .232, with 20 home runs.
 In 2002, manager Charlie Manuel wanted Branyan to succeed Fryman full-time, though he was primarily used as a utility player throughout the season.
 Manuel stated that Branyan should be an everyday player saying, "He's definitely not a guy you want sitting on the bench, because of the timing in his swing."
 In spring training, Branyan was promised that he would be an everyday player.
 He hit .205 with just 8 homers before he was traded to Cincinnati for prospect Ben Broussard.